andrelucas/authenticator-python/README.md

 | `testid`| `0555b35654ad1656d804` | `h7GhxuBLTrlhVUyxSPUKUV8r/2EI4ngqJxD7iBdBYLhwluN30JaT3Q==`|
 | `testid` | `4d41474943574f524453` | `53515545414d4953484f5353494652414745`|

 If you want different keys and user IDs, edit variable `keys` in the source file.

+Now any s3 command that works with rgw should work here.
+Note you can swap in the alternative access/secret keys and everything works as before, because it all maps back to the same uid.

 ```sh
 s3cmd mb s3://test